-Pope Francis Expresses 'Shame' and 'Sorrow' Over Latest Abuse Allegations
+Pope Francis Expresses 'Shame And Sorrow' Over Pennsylvania Abuse Allegations

 "Regarding the report made public in Pennsylvania this week, there are two words that can express the feelings faced with these horrible crimes: shame and sorrow," Vatican spokesman Greg Burke wrote.

-The Pennsylvania grand jury report released on Tuesday consists of 884 pages of allegations that 301 clergy members throughout the state had been accused of sexually abusing more than 1,000 minors over the past 70 years.
+The Pennsylvania grand jury report released on Tuesday consists of 884 pages, not including exhibits, of allegations that 301 clergy members throughout the state had been accused of sexually abusing a total of more than 1,000 minors over the past 70 years.

 "The abuses described in the report are criminal and morally reprehensible," Burke said, adding, "The Church must learn hard lessons from its past, and there should be accountability for both abusers and those who permitted abuse to occur."